 The Samsung 970 PRO, as intended, is superior to the more affordable Samsung 970 Evo.
-It’s faster and has double the endurance — it’ll last much longer.
-But it’s also in some ways inferior.
+It's faster and has double the endurance -- it'll last much longer.
+But it's also, in some ways, inferior.
 For example, it caps at 1TB, half of the Evo drive.
-And most importantly, at close to $.50 per gigabyte, it’s clearly more expensive.
+And most importantly, at close to $.50 per gigabyte, it's more expensive.

-Consequently, if for some reason you absolutely need the fastest SSD on the market or one that has extreme longevity, the Samsung 970 PRO NVMe SSD is worth the extra cost.
-Otherwise, go with the 970 Evo which delivers a similar real-world experience for less.
+Consequently, if for some reason you need the fastest SSD on the market or one that has extreme longevity, the Samsung 970 PRO NVMe SSD is worth the extra cost.
+Otherwise, go with the 970 Evo, which delivers a similar real-world experience for less.

 Samsung 970 PRO: Extreme endurance

-In the world of SSDs, the endurance — you can only write so much to a drive before you can’t anymore — has always been an issue.
+In the world of SSDs, endurance has always been an issue- you can only write so much to a drive before you can't anymore.
 (Read more about SSDs here.)
 In my experience, this is a bit of a phobia since most SSDs will last much longer than the computer itself.

-Specifically, the 970 PRO is available in 512GB and 1TB that have the endurance ratings of 600 terabytes written and 1200TBW, respectively.
+Specifically, the 970 PRO is available in 512GB and 1TB with an endurance rating of 600 terabytes written and 1200TBW, respectively.
 As a result, if you write 50GB per day and every day, they will last some 30 years and 60 years, respectively.

 In daily usage, most of us don't write more than 10GB per day, and many days we don't write at all.
 You do the math.